neilboyd/me/2024-NDC-Security-Oslo.md

 Exploited when deserialized - what happens next is irrelevant.

 Attacker needs to be able to control, eg one key of dictionary.
-(sample table column names?)

 Serialization binder
 - control allowed types